MarlonBrendonx/MarlonBrendonx/README.md

 ## Hi, I'm Marlon Brendo.
 Nice to meet you. <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 *Graduating in Information Systems at UFU.
-I am a Backend  programmer and a student of DevOps Engineering .
+I am FullStack Programmer.
 I have a great passion for Backend development, low level programming, open source, linux and everything that involves the world of binaries ❤️❤️*

 :star: I don't want to believe, I want to know. - Carl Sagan